chrisdemars/conference-proposals/README.md

-# CodeMash Proposals.
+# Conference Proposals.
-These are ideas I have for speaking proposals for [CodeMash](https://www.codemash.org).
-If you have any construtive feeback about any of these proposals, please submit an issue and I will do my best to work on it.
+These are ideas I have for confernce proposals.
+If you have any constructive feeback about any of these proposals, please submit an issue and I will do my best to work on it.

+Thanks